jmitchell/vagrant-bootstrap/README.md

 [Ubuntu 14.04](http://www.ubuntu.com/download/desktop).

 Each *world* serves as a consistent foundation for further work.
-By themselves, worlds will be a useful construct for users who want to learn more about computing via this standardized platform.
+By themselves, worlds will be useful constructs for users who want to learn more about computing via this standardized platform.
 But there's room for more.